 The rtld-audit interface is enabled by one of two means.
 Each method implies a scope to the objects that are audited.

-Local auditing is enabled through dynamic entries recorded within an object at the time the object was built.
-The audit libraries that are made available by this method are provided with information in regards to those dynamic objects that are identified for auditing.
+Local auditing is enabled by defining one or more auditors at the time the object is built.
+See Recording Local Auditors.
+The audit libraries that are made available at runtime by this method are provided with information regarding the dynamic objects that have requested local auditing.

-Global auditing is enabled using the environment variable LD_AUDIT.
-Global auditing can also be enabled for an application by combining a local auditing dynamic entry with the -z globalaudit option.
-The audit libraries that are made available by these methods are provided with information regarding all dynamic objects used by the process.
+Global auditing is enabled by defining one or more auditors using the environment variable LD_AUDIT.
+Global auditing can also be enabled for an application by combining a local auditing definition with the –z globalaudit option.
+See Recording Global Auditors.
+The audit libraries that are made available at runtime by these methods are provided with information regarding all dynamic objects used by the application.

-Either method of invocation consists of a string that contains a colon-separated list of shared objects that are loaded by dlopen(3C).
+Both methods of defining auditors employ a string consisting of a colon-separated list of shared objects that are loaded by dlmopen(3C).
 Each object is loaded onto its own audit link-map list.
 Each object is searched for audit routines using dlsym(3C).
 Audit routines that are found are called at various stages during the applications execution.